Peopling of the Americas: Pacific coastal route

 could have easily bypassed ice barriers and settled in scattered coastal refugia, before the deglaciation of the coastal land route was complete.
 A maritime-competent source population in coastal East Asia is an essential part of the marine migration hypothesis.

 A 2007 article in the Journal of Island and Coastal Archaeology proposed a "kelp highway hypothesis", a variant of coastal migration based on the exploitation of kelp forests along much of the Pacific Rim from Japan to Beringia, the Pacific Northwest, and California, and as far as the Andean Coast of South America.
-Once the coastlines of Alaska and British Columbia had deglaciated about 16,000 years ago, these kelp forest (along with estuarine, mangrove, and coral reef) habitats would have provided an ecologically homogenous migration corridor, entirely at sea level, and essentially unobstructed.
+Once the coastlines of Alaska and British Columbia had deglaciated about 16,000 years ago, these kelp forests (along with estuarine, mangrove, and coral reef habitats) would have provided an ecologically homogeneous migration corridor, entirely at sea level and essentially unobstructed.

-A 2016 DNA analysis of plants and animals suggest a coastal route was feasible.
+A 2016 DNA analysis of plants and animals suggests a coastal route was feasible.

 Mitochondrial subhaplogroup D4h3a, a rare subclade of D4h3 occurring along the west coast of the Americas, has been identified as a clade associated with coastal migration.

 This haplogroup was found in a skeleton referred to as Anzick-1, found in Montana in close association with several Clovis artifacts, dated 12,500 years ago.

 Problems with evaluating coastal migration models

 The coastal migration models provide a different perspective on migration to the New World, but they are not without their own problems: One such problem is that global sea levels have risen over 120 m since the end of the last glacial period, and this has submerged the ancient coastlines that maritime people would have followed into the Americas.
-Finding sites associated with early coastal migrations is extremely difficult—and systematic excavation of any sites found in deeper waters is challenging and expensive.
-Strategies for finding earliest migration sites include identifying potential sites on submerged paleoshorelines, seeking sites in areas uplifted either by tectonics or isostatic rebound, and looking for riverine sites in areas that may have attracted coastal migrants.
+Finding sites associated with early coastal migrations is extremely difficult, and systematic excavation of any sites found in deeper waters is challenging and expensive.
+Strategies for finding the earliest migration sites include identifying potential sites on submerged paleoshorelines, seeking sites in areas uplifted either by tectonics or isostatic rebound, and looking for riverine sites in areas that may have attracted coastal migrants.
 On the other hand, there is evidence of marine technologies found in the hills of the Channel Islands of California, circa 12,000 BP.
-If there was an early pre-Clovis coastal migration, there is always the possibility of a "failed colonization".